 - Enterprising individuals approached us willing to set up StartUp Local campaigns in their own area.
 As such, we now have over 70 StartUp Local champions running StartUp Campaigns across the country, showcasing great things for those looking to start or grow a business in their local area.

-- Our Summer Bus Tour took us on a 1236-mile journey across the country, providing direct access to the support start-up and growing businesses need most.
+- Our Summer Bus Tour 2011 took us on a 1236-mile journey across the country, providing direct access to the support start-up and growing businesses need most.
 Over 2500 people boarded the bus to receive advice from experts and successful entrepreneurs.
 We have since run two additional bus tours which have seen us reach over 20,000 individuals in total!

 - Through working with great organisations such as The Supper Club, over 1600 hours of mentoring have been matched to young startups.
 The mentees estimate they will create a total of over 550 new jobs in one year as a result of their mentoring.
 85% believed that the mentoring they received will help them grow their business faster.

-- The campaign has also inspired further initiatives, including StartUp Saturday and similar international campaigns across the globe.
+- The campaign has also inspired further initiatives and similar international campaigns across the globe.
 In March 2012 we brought together the international campaigns, including StartUp America, StartUp Canada and StartUp Chile to share ideas and work together on supporting the global economy.

 - In January 2012 we launched our Enterprise Calendar, which now contains over 800 events designed to help start or grow a business.
 Our marketplace also displays the offers and links that thousands of you have uploaded to support others to start or grow their own business.